 Factoring, also known as Account Receivable (AR) Financing, A/R Factoring, and Invoice Factoring, helps businesses extend customer payment terms.
 Companies waiting 30-90 days to receive payment can run low on cash to sustain daily operations and financial obligations.
 Thus, Factoring allows our clients to have adequate funding to continue the business.

 There are many reasons why companies need capital from invoice factoring.
 Clients must meet payroll, taxes, inventory purchasing, strategic projects, marketing campaigns, and other general expenses.

 What is invoice or A/R Factoring?

 Factoring provides clients with an advance on your accounts receivable (AR), improving your cash flow.
 Invoice factoring solves your cash flow shortage and offers immediate funding for your expenses.
-Typically, factoring companies purchase an asset – the accounts receivables – and buy the proceed rights to their client’s invoices and provide direct funding in exchange.
+Typically, factoring companies purchase an asset – the accounts receivable – and buy the proceed rights to their client’s invoices and provide direct funding in exchange.